-Over the last two years of data, Franklin has seen a spike in the teen birth rate (ages 15-17).
-Franklin's rate is nearly five times higher than the state average.
-Isle of Wight and Southampton saw a drop in this statistic between 2017 and 2018.
+Over the last two years of data, all localities saw a decrease in teen birth rate (ages 15-17) except for Suffolk.
+Franklin's rate is still nearly four times higher than the state average.

 Teen Birth Rate per 1,000 Female Teens (Ages 15-17)